Equations of genus $4$ curves from their theta constants: Preliminaries

 where the sum runs over all sets $N=\{n_1, \ldots, n_{g+2} \}$ such that $M\cup N$ is a special fundamental system.
 Furthermore, the signs $\pm$ are explicit, unique and independent of $\tau$. \end{thm} \begin{proof} See \cite{Frobenius} for $g=4$ and \cite{Fay} for $g\leqslant 5$. \end{proof} \begin{rem} The number of terms on the right of Fay's generalized Jacobi derivative identity is given by the following table.\\

 \end{rem} \begin{rem} Igusa \cite{Igusa1980Jacobi}\cite{IgusaMultiplicity} has a conjectural generalization of Fay's generalized Jacobi identity to arbitrary $g\geqslant 6$.
 However, as it is known that in this case a Jacobian nullvalue $D(m_1, \ldots, m_g)$ cannot be a polynomial in the theta constants \cite[p.
 12]{Fay}, Igusa's conjectural formula has a sum of Jacobian nullvalues on the left-hand side.
 It would be an interesting problem to use Igusa's conjectural identity to express Jacobian nullvalues as rational functions in the theta constants.
-Such expressions must exist by general principles \cite[Theorem V.9]{IgusaThetaBook}, but they seem to be unknown. \end{rem}
+Such expressions must exist by general principles \cite[Theorem V.9]{IgusaThetaBook}, but they seem to be unknown.
+For work beyond the azygetic case, see \cite{Salvati-Manni}. \end{rem}